aldertzomer/shell-genomics/_episodes/02-the-filesystem.md

 {: .output}

 This is the full name of your home directory.
-This tells you that you are in a directory called `dcuser`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `a911934c-xxxx-yyyy-zzzz-03f8500f7007`, which sits inside a directory called `projects` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `dcuser` is a directory in `home` which is a directory in `/`.
+So, to summarize: `a911934c-xxxx-yyyy-zzzz-03f8500f7007` is a directory in `projects` which is a directory in `/`.
 More on `root` and `home` in the next section.

 Now enter the following command (substitute the long code after projects/ with your own specific code):